Didinga people: Lifestyle

 For many years, the Didinga enjoyed a quiet, rural life.
 They took great pride in raising cattle and owned large herds that were supervised by the young single Didinga men.
 However, in 1963, a political disturbance which lasted until 1973 caused many Didinga to leave their cattle behind and to migrate to Uganda.
-While in Uganda, for the first time in their lives, Didinga were exposed to large-scale farming.
-Also, their children were introduced to education.
+While in Uganda, for the first time in their lives, Didinga were exposed to large-scale farming, and their children were introduced to education.
 These experiences created in the people the desires to make money and to gain knowledge, things which had been unimportant in the Hills.

 When they returned to Sudan in 1973, the people were filled with a new vision for a more advanced life.
 They hoped to incorporate into their own culture many of the ideas and concepts they had learned in Uganda.
 They were met, however, with a drastic decrease in the numbers in their herds: clansmen who had remained in the Hills had failed to restock the cattle during the disturbance.
 Today, many Didinga are still working to enlarge their herds.
-They purchase cattle either through the exchange of grain or beer, or with money.
+They acquire cattle either through the exchange of grain or beer, or with money.

 At present, farming and the desire for an education are as important to the Didinga as the herding of cattle is.
 The traditional values associated with raising cattle remain embedded in all Didinga.
 Many still take great pleasure in owning large herds.
 Their new-found hope for change that was brought back from their temporary migration also remains instilled in their daily lives.

 The Didinga use their cattle not only as a means of wealth, but also for their milk that is consumed daily and made into butter.
 Didinga also consume fresh blood drawn from the necks of cattle with miniature arrows.
 The Didinga do not fish at all, because the eating of fish is taboo in their culture.

 The Didinga live in scattered homesteads, with each clan grouped together.
 Homes are round with cone-shaped roofs.
 During certain seasons and during grazing periods, the Didinga also live in rustic camps.

-An important aspect of Didinga society is the organization of 'Nyekerehet' (age-grades) for boys.
+An important aspect of Didinga society is the organisation of 'Nyekerehet' (age-grades) for boys.
 Every three to five years, boys who are around eight years old are placed together to form a new "age-grade."
 These boys work and play together until they are married.